chandrim1234/IRIS_FLOWER_CLASSIFICATION_DATA-ANALYSIS/README.md

 Pie Chart
-- Assume that the dataset represents the entire population of Iris flowers.
-Create a pie chart showing the proportion of each species in the population.
+- Assume that the dataset represents the entire population of Iris flowers.Create a pie chart showing the proportion of each species in the population.
 ![image](https://github.com/user-attachments/assets/555e4e12-efee-42f4-9a22-f20ad512365a)